-The Directors take pleasure in presenting the Fifty-Seventh Annual Report together withthe audited financial statements for the year ended March 31 2018.
-With the challengingeconomic conditions of the previous year continuing into 2018 your Company has focused onimproving productivity eliminating waste re-aligning the cost structure and increasingmarket share.
+The Directors take pleasure in presenting the Fifty-Ninth Annual Report together with inter-aliathe audited financial statements for the year ended March 312020.
+The consolidatedperformance of the Company and its subsidiaries has been referred to wherever required.

 1. FINANCIAL RESULTS: